 - Are you a carer for an ill or disabled family member?

-- Are you from a black, Asian and minority ethnic group?
+- Are you from a Black, Asian and Other Minority Ethnic group?

 - Are you a female applying for a course in the Department of Economics or Faculty of Engineering?

-- Are you a male applying for a course in the in the School of Nursing and Midwifery; Department of Human Communication Sciences; Department of Psychology; Department of Sociological Studies; the School of English, courses that were previously taught in the Department of Oncology and Metabolism (please contact us if you would like to check if your course is eligible) or the School of Education.
+- Are you a male applying for: a course in the Division of Nursing and Midwifery; a course in the Division of Human Communication Sciences; a course in the Department of Psychology; a course in the Department of Sociological Studies; a course in the School of English; courses that were previously taught in the Department of Oncology and Metabolism (please contact us if you would like to check if your course is eligible); or the School of Education?

 - Do you come from one of the more deprived areas of the country as defined by the government's Indices of Multiple Deprivation (IMD) database?
 If your postcode IMD value is 16,250 or less, you meet this criteria.
 You can check your postcode ranking using the IMD website.
 Please note this criteria only applies to students who live in England.